Cerebral Palsy Costs

 There are a number of medical expenses that go along with cerebral palsy, depending on the severity and the type of CP the child has.
-The more the severe the disorder, the higher the expenses usually are.
-In general, however, cerebral palsy expenses can include:
+The more severe the disorder, the higher the expense.
+In general, cerebral palsy expenses can include:

 - Medication costs

 - Therapy costs (which can include physical, occupational, speech, behavioral, and more)